Ads & Analytics

 Click “Customize” from the dropdown.

-You will find the same great options for customizing ad tracking that you have in the Dashboard for global tracking codes.
-You can find helpful instructions on where to find the third-party tracking codes below each field.
+You will find the same options for customizing ad tracking that you have in the Dashboard for global tracking codes in addition to helpful instructions on where to find the third-party tracking codes below each field.

 If you want to turn on the global tracking codes that you set up in your Dashboard for some services for a specific form, just toggle the button next to “Global” so it’s green.